 The St. Dunstan’s Choir Fellows is a professional choir of high school students designed to give students an introduction to the Anglican choral patrimony and to the disciplines of professional musicianship.
 Young choristers also have opportunities to develop skills in musical leadership and form friendships with other students in the area.
-The Choir Fellows perform both as a supplement to the size and quality of the Parish Choir and as an independent ensemble, performing regularly at the 11:00 Traditional Eucharist, and at other services and events through the year.
+The Choir Fellows perform both as a supplement to the size and quality of the Parish Choir and as an independent ensemble, performing at services and events through the year.

 This choir is open to auditioned high school-aged musicians from the wider Houston area, and runs through the academic year.
 The choir presently draws from prestigious programs at Klein and Spring district schools, and primarily sings a capella works.
 Many choristers are admitted to the Texas All-State Choir, performing at the Texas Music Educators Association Convention.

 Auditions take place at the beginning of the school year and after winter break, though new auditions are always welcome, subject to available openings.
 Prospective students are expected to have facility in reading music and training in vocal production.
 Students wishing to audition should bring in one piece of prepared music (ideally a solo piece from the classical repertoire) and be prepared to sight-sing.

 The Choir Fellows rehearse on Thursday evenings, 7:00-8:30, and warms-up at 9:45am to sing at the 11:00 service.
 Students receive a travel stipend for their participation.